joosthub/pytorch-nlp-tutorial-sf2017/docs/environment_setup.rst

 dependency management.

 In practice, Anaconda can be used to manage different environment and packages.
-This setup document will assume that you have anaconda installed as your default Python distribution.
+This setup document will assume that you have Anaconda installed as your default Python distribution.

 You can download Anaconda here: https://www.continuum.io/downloads

-After installing anaconda, you can access its command-line interface with the :code:`conda` command.
+After installing Anaconda, you can access its command-line interface with the :code:`conda` command.